-- (a) Subject to regulation 9(3)(g), the limit of indemnity on PII in respect of each and every claim shall be: - (i) in the case of a person whose firm's total income for the accounting year immediately preceding the year in question (the "relevant total income" and "relevant accounting year") is less than or equal to £200,000, at least the greatest of: - (aa) two and one half times that firm's relevant total income; and
+- (a) Subject to regulation 9(3)(f), the limit of indemnity on PII in respect of each and every claim shall be: - (i) in the case of a person whose firm's total income for the accounting year immediately preceding the year in question (the "relevant total income" and "relevant accounting year") is less than £600,000 (or euro equivalent), at least the greater of:

-- (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year; and - (cc) £50,000; - (ii) in the case of a person whose firm's relevant total income exceeds £200,000 but is less than or equal to £700,000, at least the greater of: - (aa) the aggregate of £300,000 and the firm's relevant total income; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year; - (iii) in the case of a person whose firm's relevant total income exceeds £700,000, at least the greater of: - (aa) £1 million; and - (bb) twenty-five times the largest fee raised by the firm during the relevant accounting year. - (b) The limit of indemnity on PII in respect of year 2000 date recognition claims, where available, may be on an aggregate basis as opposed to an each and every claim basis.
-The minimum limit on this cover must be calculated in accordance with regulation 9(3)(a). - (c) A firm's "total income" is the aggregate of the firm's professional charges and all other income (including commissions) received by a firm in respect of and in the course of the firm's business, but excluding any commission which the firm passes on to the client. - (d) The "largest fee" raised by a firm relates, in all cases, to the highest cumulative amount of fees raised to a particular client during the year rather than the largest single invoice raised. - (e) Subject to regulation 9(3)(g), any uninsured excess (that is to say, the amount of any claim which is borne by the firm before there is any payment by the insurer) in accordance with a firm's PII and FGI shall be restricted to 2 per cent of the limit of indemnity in respect of each and every claim provided pursuant to the PII or, as the case may be, FGI or £20,000 per principal in respect of each and every claim, whichever amount is the lesser. - (f) Subject to regulation 9(3)(g), the annual limit of indemnity to be provided by a firm's FGI shall be not less than £50,000 in respect of each and every claim. - (g) Persons carrying on public practice in a country other than a designated territory may, instead of complying with regulations 9(3)(a), 9(3)(e) and 9(3)(f), comply with the minimum requirements of a recognised national body or regulatory authority in that country in respect of the limit of indemnity on PII and FGI and in respect of uninsured excess.

-(4) Administrative provisions

-- (a) (i) Each person subject to regulation 9(1) must on request provide the Association with a policy and/or certificate from their insurer or broker as evidence that PII and, if required, FGI is in force in accordance with this regulation as at the practising certificate renewal date of each year, and will remain in force for the year covered by the practising certificate, being PII and, as the case may be, FGI which meets the requirements of this regulation. - (ii) In the event that PII is subject to an aggregate limit and claims are notified during the year in question but not met in that year, the aggregate limit for the following year and, if such claims are not by then met, subsequent years should be increased to take account of the amount (or a best estimate of that amount) either paid or reserved for such claims. - (b) The policy terms and wording shall be available for inspection by the Admissions and Licensing Committee. - (c) Each person subject to regulation 9(1) shall be deemed to have authorised the Admissions and Licensing Committee to seek, direct from the relevant insurer and/or broker, confirmation of matters of record. - (d) Each person subject to regulation 9(1) must keep a record of insurance claims made by them pursuant to their PII and, as the case may be, FGI. - (e) Such record, together with each annual renewal proposal form, must be available for inspection by the Admissions and Licensing Committee.
+- (aa) two and one half times that firm's relevant total income; and - (bb) £100,000 (or euro equivalent); - (ii) in the case of a person whose firm's relevant total income is equal to or more than £600,000 (or euro equivalent), at least £1.5 million (or euro equivalent). - (b) The limit of indemnity on PII may be on an aggregate basis as opposed to an each and every claim basis for certain high-risk exposures (if an aggregate limit is all that is made available to the firm by insurers).
+These exposures may include, but are not limited to, cyber related events, tax planning or financial services.
+The aggregate limit of this cover must be calculated in accordance with regulation 9(3)(a). - (c) A firm's "total income" is the aggregate of the firm's professional charges and all other income (including commissions and work sub-contracted) received by a firm in respect of and in the course of the firm's business, but excluding any commission which the firm passes on to the client. - (d) Subject to regulation 9(3)(f), any uninsured excess (that is to say, the amount of any claim which is borne by the firm before there is any payment by the insurer) in accordance with a firm's PII and FGI shall be no more than £20,000 (or euro equivalent) per principal in respect of each and every claim. - (e) Subject to regulation 9(3)(f), the annual limit of indemnity to be provided by a firm's FGI shall be not less than £100,000 (or euro equivalent) in respect of each and every claim. - (f) Persons carrying on public practice in a country other than a designated territory may, instead of complying with regulations 9(3)(a), 9(3)(d) and 9(3)(e), comply with the minimum requirements of a recognised national body or regulatory authority in that country in respect of the limit of indemnity on PII and FGI and in respect of uninsured excess. - (4) Administrative provisions - (a) (i) Each person subject to regulation 9(1) must on request provide the Association with evidence that they hold PII and, if required, FGI in accordance with this regulation in such form as is required by the Association. - (ii) In the event that PII is subject to an aggregate limit and claims are notified during the year in question but not met in that year, the aggregate limit for the following year and, if such claims are not by then met, subsequent years should be increased to take account of the amount (or a best estimate of that amount) either paid or reserved for such claims. - (b) Each person subject to regulation 9(1) shall be deemed to have authorised the Association to seek, direct from the relevant insurer and/or broker, confirmation of matters of record. - (c) Each person subject to regulation 9(1) must keep a record of insurance claims made by them pursuant to their PII and, as the case may be, FGI.
+Such record, together with each annual renewal proposal form, must be available for inspection by the Association.